 Howie won over 40% of the vote the last time he ran for this seat, and that was after having to petition like crazy to get on the ballot.
 This time, with ballot status, important endorsements from labor and media, and the state and county-wide exposure he earned last year, he has a great chance to win.
 But that victory is *far* from a foregone conclusion!
 The Democratic Party machine is ever-formidable and will not roll over.

-Here is a summary of the key policies Howie will promote as 4th District Councilor: Read the rest of this entry »
+Here is a summary of the key policies Howie will promote as 4th District Councilor: read more »

 In two four-way special elections yesterday in Pittsfield, MA and Minneapolis, MN, Green Party candidates took second place.
 In Massachusetts’ 3rd Berkshire State Representative district, Green-Rainbow Party candidate Mark Miller finished close behind Democrat Tricia Farley-Bouvier, although the final vote count is not yet clear.
 From Ballot Access News: